cncf/tag-security/governance/github.md

 - There have been attempts to reach out to the submitter without success, and
 - The PR has opted in to "Allow edits by maintainers"
+- The submitter has signed off on the commit